Interview Query

 11. How many students actually won in a coin-tossing game based on their responses?

-12. What are the drawbacks of only using R-Squared to assess how well a model fits a data set?
+12. What are the drawbacks of only using R-squared to assess how well a model fits a data set?

 To prepare for probability and statistics interview questions, check out the comprehensive probability learning path.
 It covers basic to advanced probability concepts, including multivariate distributions and sampling theorems.